Advances on Property Distribution in Divorce

 That means a spouse who spends money on an extramarital affair could find that their share of equitable distribution is less since the Court could hold that they already spent part of their distribution on or with their new significant other.

-Of course, every marriage and divorce is different, which is why we recommend you consult with us before getting too far along into the divorce process.
+Of course, every marriage and divorce is different, which is why we recommend you consult with an experienced property division attorney before getting too far along into the divorce process.
 We can ensure that what you are due is protected so that you can move forward with your life when the final papers are signed.
-Contact us today.

 Comments are closed.